juniortivotyro/MineBullet/README.md

 Minebullet is a spigot plugin that allows you to get Pushbullet notifications about various server things!

+Created by me using Jop-V/MinecraftPush as a base.

 Click on the picture to go to the spigot page